Wolfpack Siegfried: Service history

 It consisted of seven boats from the disbanded group Schlieffen, plus eleven others from bases in France and Germany.
 All the reinforcements were commanded by new skippers; six from Norway were also new boats, while the five from France were experienced boats with new commanders.

-The Siegfried boats had fuel problems, so a re-fueling group was established north of the Azores, of three tankers and a flak boat as escort.
+The Siegfried boats had fuel problems, so a refuelling group was established north of the Azores, of three tankers and a flak boat as escort.